vilkoz/ctf-writeup/twctf-2017/revrevrev/writeup.md

 ## Solution

-First of all, we need to examine platform for witch executable was compiled:
+First of all, we need to examine platform for wich executable was compiled:

 ```
 $ file rev